TamSaputra/cse15l-lab-reports/lab-report-5-week9.md

 java -cp "$CPATH" org.junit.runner.JUnitCore TestListExamples
 ```
-And this is the `TestListExamples.java` that I use in my bash script:
+This is the `TestListExamples.java` that I use in my bash script:
 ```
 import static org.junit.Assert.*;
 import org.junit.*;